rhinstaller/docker-anaconda-addon/docs/docker-anaconda-addon.rst

 Storage
 ~~~~~~~

+There are 2 options for storage, LVM thin-pool and OverlayFS.
+OverlayFS is
+simpler, using the host filesystem from ``/var/lib/docker/`` but it doesn't
+support selinux inside the containers.
+Pass ``--overlay`` to the addon to
+enable it.

-The kickstart needs to setup a LVM thin-pool named 'docker-pool', the VG used
+The other option is a LVM thin-pool named 'docker-pool', the VG used
 can be anything, but the VG name needs to be passed to the addon with the
 ``--vgname`` argument.
 The storage setup will be verified and then the docker
 daemon will be started.